-A home male fertility test is easy to do at home, and can help men figure out if they’re possibly infertile.
-But, a fertility test for men does not provide in-depth sperm analysis or diagnose infertility.
+These home male fertility tests are easy and discreet to do at home, and can help you figure out if you’re dealing with sperm problems or male infertility.
+However, a fertility test for men does not provide in-depth sperm analysis or diagnose infertility.
 Only a urologist or fertility specialist can do that.

 If you take a fertility test at home, I encourage you to also make an appointment to see your doctor.
 I know it’s embarrassing, but the only one who can diagnose fertility problems and help you get pregnant is a medical doctor.